 Three hours and seven minutes after Princeton was hit, the destroyer Morrison came alongside starboard amidships.
 In short order, a jeep and an aircraft-towing tractor fell from Princeton‘s deck onto Morrison‘s bridge.
 Fifteen minutes after coming alongside, Morrison became wedged between Princeton‘s No. 2 and No. 3 stacks.
 As a result, Morrison‘s mast bent and eventually broke.

-At around 1:32 p.m., Birmingham sounded general quarters as she pulled clear of Princeton due to threats of air and submarine attacks.
+At around 1:32 p.m., Birmingham sounded general quarters as it pulled clear of Princeton due to threats of air and submarine attacks.
 Fires and smoke were still observed pouring out of Princeton.
-While clearing Princeton, Birmingham moved to the carrier’s starboard side, and from Birmingham’s deck we could see Morrison in her predicament.
-Morrison looked so ludicrous with her mast bent 90 degrees at its base that it provoked uncontrollable laughter from Birmingham’s crew.
+While clearing Princeton, Birmingham moved to the carrier’s starboard side, and from Birmingham‘s deck we could see Morrison in its predicament.
+Morrison looked so ludicrous with its mast bent 90 degrees at its base that it provoked uncontrollable laughter from Birmingham‘s crew.
 My companions and I left for our respective battle stations.

-Four hours and 16 minutes after the encounter with the Judy, Morrison finally cleared herself and rejoined the screen of destroyers with her mast dragging in the sea.
+Four hours and 16 minutes after the encounter with the Judy, Morrison finally cleared itself and rejoined the screen of destroyers with its mast dragging in the sea.
 Reno fired on enemy planes, but a concerted attack did not develop.

 As a high-speed shock wave headed my way, my reflexes took over.
 I threw myself backward before the concussion could hit me head on.
 This reflex action undoubtedly saved my life.
 Still, the force of the shock wave tumbled me backward 30 or 40 feet and about 10 feet into the air before dropping me on the deck.
 The shock wave hit me a split second before the thunder of the explosion reached my ears.

 While I was tumbling, I was aware that Vernon, my best friend, was also somersaulting.
-I saw him land on his feet andrun around the barbett of No. 3 turret to disappear from my sight.
+I saw him land on his feet and run around the barbette of No. 3 turret to disappear from my sight.
 Some time later, I learned he had dropped dead on the other side of the turret.

 I was stunned momentarily, yet at the same time my senses were heightened.
 When the roar of the explosion abated, I became aware of an ear-splitting silence that seemed to last for an eternity and was almost painful to my ears.
 The deafening hush was finally brought to an end by the sound of burning hot shrapnel raining down all around me.
 The shrapnel was burning through my clothes in what seemed to be hundreds of places.
 I had to get out from under that shower of hot steel.
 When I glanced down I saw that my right knee was mangled, so I thought I would get up on my left leg and hop to the overhanging No. 4 turret.
 But my left leg would not support me because it was broken.
 I tried to crawl on my belly, but the pea-sized, gravel-like bits of Princeton on the deck painfully burned my hands and forearms as well as the nape of my neck.
 All I could do was roll around on the deck, trying to escape the searing pain.
 Finally, the shrapnel stopped falling and the pieces of steel cooled.
 I collected myself enough to look around at hundreds of dead or unconscious bodies.
 Out of maybe 300 crew members on the after starboard deck of Birmingham, there was only one person other than myself who was conscious.
 There was no moaning, only an eerie quiet.